The renowned cultural improvement programme

 Companies that support and develop their workforce to understand the importance of operator involvement in maintaining equipment, will quickly see dramatic improvements in production capability and efficiency, resulting in fewer breakdowns, machinery stops and defects with significant bottom-line impact.

-In addition, by developing a proactive and preventive maintenance programme, improvements and higher rates of ROI.
+Also, by developing a proactive and preventive maintenance programme, improvements and higher rates of ROI.